From Amortized to Worst Case Delay in Enumeration Algorithms: Preliminaries

-Observe that if $M$ is a $\DelayP$-enumerator then for all $i$ we have $T(x,i) - T(x,1) \leq \sum_{1 < j \leq i} p(|x|) = (i-1) p(|x|)$.
-Hence $\DelayP \subseteq \IncP_1$.
-Polynomial delay is the most usual notion of tractability in enumeration, because it guarantees both regularity and linear total time and also because it is relatively easy to prove that an algorithm has a polynomial delay.
-Indeed, most methods used to design enumeration algorithms such as backtrack search with an easy extension problem~\cite{MaryS19}, or efficient traversal of a supergraph of solutions~\cite{LawlerLK80,avis1996reverse,conte2019listing}, yield polynomial delay algorithms when they are applicable.
+Observe that by \Cref{thm:cmpdelay}, we directly have $\DelayP \subseteq \AmDelayP$.
+Polynomial delay is the most common notion of tractability in enumeration, because it guarantees both regularity and linear total time and also because it is relatively easy to prove that an algorithm has a polynomial delay.
+Indeed, most methods used to design enumeration algorithms such as backtrack search with a polynomial time extension problem~\cite{MaryS19}, or efficient traversal of a supergraph of solutions~\cite{lawler1980generating,avis1996reverse,conte2019listing}, yield polynomial delay algorithms on many enumeration problems.

-The \emph{average delay} (also amortized delay or amortized time) of a machine $M$ solving $\enum{A}$ is defined as $T(x,|A(x)|)/|A(x)|$.
-Remark that the average delay is bounded by the delay.
-We say that an $\Inc{1}$-enumerator, in incremental time $ig(n)$ with $i$ the number of enumerated solutions and $n$ the size of the instance has an \emph{incremental delay} $g(n)$.
-Unless otherwise specified, we assume that $\Inc{1}$-enumerator have no preprocessing time, that is, a RAM $M$ is an $\Inc{1}$-enumerator with incremental delay $g(n)$ if for every $x$ and $1 \leq i \leq \sharp M(x)$, we have $T_M(x,i) \leq ig(n)$.
-Remark that the average delay of an $\Inc{1}$-enumerator is upper bounded by its incremental delay.

-To capture the notion of tractability in enumeration, it is important to use algorithms in polynomial space.
-We let $\DelayP^{poly}$ be set of problems solvable by a $\DelayP$-enumerator in polynomial space.
-We also define $\IncP_a^{poly}$, for $a\geq 1$, as the set of problems which can be solved by an $\Inc{a}$-enumerator in polynomial space.
+To better capture the notion of tractability in enumeration, it is important to use polynomial space algorithms.
+We let $\DelayP^{\poly}$ be the class of problems solvable by a machine in polynomial space and polynomial delay.
+We define $\AmDelayP^{\poly}$, as the class of problems which can be solved by a machine in polynomial space and polynomial amortized delay\footnote{This class was denoted $\IncP^{\poly}$ in the conference version~\cite{CapelliS23} of this paper.}.